the-sudheendra/VEXtension/README.md

 - **Contribute Code**: Want to dive into the codebase?
 Check out our open issues and pull requests.Fork the repository, make your changes, and submit a pull request.
 - **Suggest Improvements**: Have ideas for new features or enhancements?
 Share them in a new issue.
 Discuss potential improvements with the community.
 - **Enhance Documentation**: Improve our documentation by fixing errors, adding clarity, or creating new guides.
 Submit a pull request to our documentation repository.
-- **Share Sample Checklists**: Contribute sample checklists to our repository to help others.

 ### Please note ⚠️